liferay/liferay-frontend-projects/projects/npm-tools/packages/npm-scripts/README.md

 liferay-npm-scripts prettier
 ```

-When liferay-npm-scripts uses Prettier, it additionally applies some tweaks in a post-processing step to match liferay-portal coding conventions.
+When @liferay/npm-scripts uses Prettier, it additionally applies some tweaks in a post-processing step to match liferay-portal coding conventions.
 Normally, you will want to run `liferay-npm-scripts check` or `liferay-npm-scripts fix` as described above rather than interacting with the `prettier` executable directly.

 However, in order to facilitate integration with editors and editor plugins, this subcommand exposes the augmented version of `prettier`, providing this "Prettier plus post-processing" functionality, using an interface that is similar to that of the `prettier` executable.
 Example usage: